tgstation/tgstation-server/README.md

 ## Usage

-tgstation-server v4 is controlled via a RESTful HTTP json API.
+tgstation-server is controlled via a RESTful HTTP json API.
 Documentation on this API can be found [here](https://tgstation.github.io/tgstation-server/api.html).
 This section serves to document the concepts of the server.
 The API is versioned separately from the release version.
 A specification for it can be found in the api-vX.X.X git releases/tags.

 ### Updating

-TGS 4 can self update without stopping your DreamDaemon servers.
-Any V4 release made to this repository is bound by a contract that allows changes of the runtime assemblies without stopping your servers.
+TGS can self update without stopping your DreamDaemon servers.
+Releases made to this repository are bound by a contract that allows changes of the runtime assemblies without stopping your servers.
 Database migrations are automatically applied as well.
 Because of this REVERTING TO LOWER VERSIONS IS NOT OFFICIALLY SUPPORTED, do so at your own risk (check changes made to `/src/Tgstation.Server.Host/Models/Migrations`).

+Major version updates may require additional action on the part of the user (apart from the configuration changes).

 #### Notifications